AdobeDocs/experience-manager-64.zh-Hans/help/communities/dispatcher.md

       # Open consoles
 #     /0011 { /type "allow" /url "/admin/*"  }  # allow servlet engine admin

+>[!CAUTION]
+>
+>AEM 6.4 has reached the end of extended support and this documentation is no longer updated.
+For further details, see our [technical support periods](https://helpx.adobe.com/support/programs/eol-matrix.html).
+Find the supported versions [here](https://experienceleague.adobe.com/docs/).
 #     /0012 { /type "allow" /url "/crx/*"    }  # allow content repository

+>[!CAUTION]
+>
+>AEM 6.4 has reached the end of extended support and this documentation is no longer updated.
+For further details, see our [technical support periods](https://helpx.adobe.com/support/programs/eol-matrix.html).
+Find the supported versions [here](https://experienceleague.adobe.com/docs/).
 #     /0013 { /type "allow" /url "/system/*" }  # allow OSGi console

+>[!CAUTION]
+>
+>AEM 6.4 has reached the end of extended support and this documentation is no longer updated.
+For further details, see our [technical support periods](https://helpx.adobe.com/support/programs/eol-matrix.html).
+Find the supported versions [here](https://experienceleague.adobe.com/docs/).

       # Allow non-public content directories
 #     /0021 { /type "allow" /url "/apps/*"   }  # allow apps access

+>[!CAUTION]
+>
+>AEM 6.4 has reached the end of extended support and this documentation is no longer updated.
+For further details, see our [technical support periods](https://helpx.adobe.com/support/programs/eol-matrix.html).
+Find the supported versions [here](https://experienceleague.adobe.com/docs/).
 #     /0022 { /type "allow" /url "/bin/*"    }

+>[!CAUTION]
+>
+>AEM 6.4 has reached the end of extended support and this documentation is no longer updated.
+For further details, see our [technical support periods](https://helpx.adobe.com/support/programs/eol-matrix.html).
+Find the supported versions [here](https://experienceleague.adobe.com/docs/).
       /0023 { /type "allow" /url "/content*" }  # disable this rule to allow mapped content only

 #     /0024 { /type "allow" /url "/libs/*"   }

+>[!CAUTION]
+>
+>AEM 6.4 has reached the end of extended support and this documentation is no longer updated.
+For further details, see our [technical support periods](https://helpx.adobe.com/support/programs/eol-matrix.html).
+Find the supported versions [here](https://experienceleague.adobe.com/docs/).
 #     /0025 { /type "deny"  /url "/libs/shindig/proxy*" } # if you enable /libs close access to proxy

+>[!CAUTION]
+>
+>AEM 6.4 has reached the end of extended support and this documentation is no longer updated.
+For further details, see our [technical support periods](https://helpx.adobe.com/support/programs/eol-matrix.html).
+Find the supported versions [here](https://experienceleague.adobe.com/docs/).

 #     /0026 { /type "allow" /url "/home/*"   }

+>[!CAUTION]
+>
+>AEM 6.4 has reached the end of extended support and this documentation is no longer updated.
+For further details, see our [technical support periods](https://helpx.adobe.com/support/programs/eol-matrix.html).
+Find the supported versions [here](https://experienceleague.adobe.com/docs/).
 #     /0027 { /type "allow" /url "/tmp/*"    }

+>[!CAUTION]
+>
+>AEM 6.4 has reached the end of extended support and this documentation is no longer updated.
+For further details, see our [technical support periods](https://helpx.adobe.com/support/programs/eol-matrix.html).
+Find the supported versions [here](https://experienceleague.adobe.com/docs/).
 #     /0028 { /type "allow" /url "/var/*"    }

+>[!CAUTION]
+>
+>AEM 6.4 has reached the end of extended support and this documentation is no longer updated.
+For further details, see our [technical support periods](https://helpx.adobe.com/support/programs/eol-matrix.html).
+Find the supported versions [here](https://experienceleague.adobe.com/docs/).

       # Enable specific mime types in non-public content directories
       /0041 { /type "allow" /url "*.css"   }  # enable css